Sorry for the long delay between updates but we’ve been watching The Celestial Toymaker. Need I say more?

 Me and Sue: YAHROO!

-Me: So, do you have anything to say about Innes Lloyd?
+Me: So, do you want to say anything about Innes Lloyd?

 Sue: I’m not impressed.
-Bring back Verity.
-He should go and watch some old episodes to see what kind of programme he should be making.
-This wasn’t exactly Doctor Who, was it?
+Bring back Verity Lambert.
+He should watch some old episodes to see what kind of programme it is he should be making.
+That wasn’t exactly Doctor Who, was it?
 Oh, and while we’re at it, Brian Hayles can sod off as well.

 Sue: Well that was complete shite.
 Do I have to give it a mark?